 Associate Director – Academic

-Tatjana welcomes enquiries from potential research students in social studies of science, history of biomedical science, science communication and deliberative engagement around science-related issues.
+Tatjana welcomes enquiries from potential research students interested in social studies of science, deliberative engagement around science-related issues, the history of biomedical science and science communication.

 Publications can be found here.